Meet the Guest Speakers

 Dr. Joel T. Adler, MD, MPH

 "We need you.
-Its so important for someone looking to medicine to think of themself broadly and to bring their whole person to the field.
-I think its important for someone to be broadly trained and to have broad experiences and to bring all of that into their practicing.
+Its so important for someone looking to medicine to think of themself broadly and to bring their whole person to the field. "

 Orthopedic Surgery